ane/aurora-theme/README.md

 Available in MELPA

-Material theme of SublimeText for Emacs.
+A theme inspired by SublimeText's Material theme.

 ## HTML